apsteinmetz/images-to-pal/README.md

 ![](README_files/figure-markdown_strict/unnamed-chunk-5-1.png)

-Let's call it "desertkhaki" which, hopefully, is not a trigger word.
+Let’s call it “desertkhaki” which, hopefully, is not a trigger word.

 Now, for the fun part.
-In the Wes Anderson palette set, each movie get's a different palette.
-Let's make palettes for each of the images, which I chose for their distinctiveness.
+In the Wes Anderson palette set, each movie get’s a different palette.
+Let’s make palettes for each of the images, which I chose for their distinctiveness.

 For me, the good thing about open source is that I can stand on the shoulders of giants in the community.
 R also makes very muscular analysis trivally simple.
-On the other hand it makes "script kiddies" like me potentially dangerous.
+On the other hand it makes “script kiddies” like me potentially dangerous.
 I can only describe k-means in the most general terms but can run it in a snap.